Indonesian language: Literature

-Indonesia hosts a variety of traditional verbal arts such as poetry, historical narratives, romances, and drama; which are expressed in local languages, but modern genres are expressed mainly through Indonesian.
-Some of classic Indonesian stories include Sitti Nurbaya by Marah Rusli, Azab dan Sengsara by Merari Siregar, and Sengsara Membawa Nikmat by Tulis Sutan Sati.
-Modern literature like novels, short stories, stage plays, and free-form poetry has developed since the late years of the 19th century and has produced such internationally recognized figures as novelist Pramoedya Ananta Toer, dramatist W.S.
+Indonesia hosts a variety of traditional verbal arts such as poetry, historical narratives, romances, and drama, which are expressed in local languages, but modern genres are expressed mainly in Indonesian.
+Some of the classic Indonesian stories include Sitti Nurbaya by Marah Rusli, Azab dan Sengsara by Merari Siregar, and Sengsara Membawa Nikmat by Tulis Sutan Sati.
+Modern literature like novels, short stories, stage plays, and free-form poetry has developed since the late years of the 19th century and has produced figures such as novelist Pramoedya Ananta Toer, dramatist W.S.
 Rendra, poet Chairil Anwar, and cinematographer Garin Nugroho.
-Indonesia's classic novels itself, have their own charm, offering insight into local culture and traditions and the historical background before and immediately after the country gained independence.
-One notable example is Shackles which was written by Armijn Pane in 1940.
-Originally titled Belenggu and translated into many languages, including English and German.
+Indonesia's classic novels themselves offer insight into the local culture and traditions and the historical background before and immediately after the country gained independence.
+One notable example is Shackles, which was written by Armijn Pane in 1940.
+Originally titled Belenggu, it has been translated into many languages, including English and German.